 Thin Line Tip #1:Don't eat garbage!
 What a person eats directly mirrors their image and how they feel.
 Eat crap, feel like crap.
 Eat great, feel great.
 It's such a simple concept, many people seem to forget.
 But it is JUST THAT EASY!
 Healthy eating is mind over matter.
 Eating bad is a habit that is hard to drop.
 But once you get a hold of it, it becomes addicting.
 If you would like advice on what to eat to replace your bad foods now, please email us.

 Thin Line Tip #2: There are several replacements for those bad foods you enjoy now.
-You like sweet things when it winds down at work?
+Do you like sweet things when it winds down at work?
 Eat an orange or a couple clementines.
 Enjoy ice cream now and then?
 Mix a cup of plain Greek yogurt with a tablespoon of honey and two tablespoons of chocolate flavored powdered peanut butter.
 Do the late night munchies hit you before bed?
 Reach for a handful of almonds or a couple boiled eggs.
 Finding food isn't hard.
 Dedication is.
 It is all up to you.

 Thin Line Tip #3: DRINK WATER!
 Other than the fact that water literally keeps us alive, while performing physical activity like you will be as a loyal follower of this page and group, you will need to stay hydrated.
 At least a gallon hydrated.
 Want your muscles to continue to grow and show?
 Yes protein will help, but it just so happens that your muscles are 79% water.
 What's keeping you?
 Get that Nalgene or Hydroflask out and start chugging!